- 6 large eggs, beaten

 - 2 cups crushed butter-flavored crackers (about 50 crackers)

 - In a large bowl, combine the eggs, cream and pepper.
 Stir in oysters and crackers.
 Pour into 12 greased 6-oz. ramekins or custard cups; place on a baking sheet.
-Bake at 350° for 25-30 minutes or until a knife inserted near the center comes out clean.
+Bake at 350° for 25-30 minutes or until a knife inserted in the center comes out clean.
 Yield: 12 servings.

 Reviews forScalloped Oysters